- Stations: 14

 Park-n-Rides with connections to bus routes are located at 30th and Downing and I-25 and Broadway stations, and Local/Limited bus service along Broadway and Lincoln is frequent, averaging 3 minutes during rush hours and 15 minutes all other times.
-The I-25 and Broadway Station provides parking with 1,308 spaces, the 30th and Downing Station has 27 parking spaces, the Broadway Marketplace Park-n-Ride near the Alameda Station provides 221 parking spaces, and the Alameda Station which opened in August 1996 had 302 parking spaces until August 2015.
+The I-25 and Broadway Station provides parking with 1,308 spaces, the 30th and Downing Station has 27 parking spaces, and the Alameda Station which opened in August 1996 had 302 parking spaces until August 2015.
 After the completion of the Denizen transit-oriented community adjacent to the Alameda Station, the developer provided 100 mixed-use parking spaces.

 In December 2004, the two light rail stations serving the Colorado Convention Center and Denver Center for Performing Arts at 14th and California and 14th and Stout were combined into one station through a partnership with RTD and the City and County of Denver as part of the Colorado Convention Center expansion project.
 The Theatre District and Convention Center Station provides passengers internal access to the Convention Center.

 - The Central Corridor provided connections to planned corridors (Southwest and Southeast corridors) to expand the light rail system.

 - Removed approximately 430 bus trips from downtown on opening day